spacetelescope/jwql/README.md

 ### Make an issue on github

-This is most easily done
+This is most easily done on the website [here](https://github.com/spacetelescope/jwql/issues).

+It's important to do this as

 ### Make a branch (forking):
+You can do this either through your terminal or through the webpage.
+Here is an explaination of how to do each:

+#### Webpage:

+#### Terminal:

 ### Best Practices Workflow: